 As the US population ages, the overall market of healthcare spending in the United States is projected to increase dramatically.
 Medicare, the government owned insurance for people over 65 in the US, is under tremendous pressure to cut spending in the face of this demographic.
 Right now, about 8,000 people turn 65 each day in the US, within 5 years that number will increase to 11,000 people.
 Medicare’s response to this problem has been to redefine the approach to paying for healthcare.

 - To reduce costs, Medicare is creating programs which encourage healthcare treatments and diagnosis in the home, where it is less expensive than in hospital.
-This aligns perfectly with the Post Acute Respiratory Care Collaborative (PARCC) that was rolled out by PHM portfolio company, VieMed and already extended to 5 other PHM portfolio companies.
+This aligns perfectly with the Post Acute Respiratory Care Collaborative (PARCC) extended to PHM portfolio companies.
 Together, these PHM companies represent the largest in home non-invasive ventilation provider in the U.S., significantly reducing hospital readmission for COPD patients.

 - Medicare is focused on paying the companies that provide these in-home services for “outcomes”.
 This means that the in-home health company must ensure whatever in-home medical device they provide the patient is being used effectively.
 The outcomes-based requirement for healthcare services provision has completely changed the landscape for in-home healthcare companies.
 By reducing COPD readmissions over 70% from the national average, PHM is well positioned to excel in this evolving environment.